China's July exports slump 8 percent, raises pressure for more stimulus

 China recorded a trade surplus of $43.03 billion for the month, below forecasts of $53.25 billion.

-The July trade data could further dim hopes for an economic turnaround in the second half of this year, after a few signs of stabilisation had emerged in June.
+The July trade data could further dim hopes for an economic turnaround in the second half of this year, after a few signs of stabilization had emerged in June.

 China's factory activity suffered its biggest contraction in two years in July as new orders fell.